DoubleCouponDay/Chunkus/README.md

 `(REPO CLONE FOLDER)/Rust_part/target/debug`

-Commands to use the bot:
+---
+## Commands
+### Vectorize:
-### Vectorize: Goes through all attachments of the command message, executes the algorithm on them and returns the output
+Goes through all attachments of the command message, executes the algorithm on them and returns the output

 `!v or !vectorize` with an attachment or url eg.

     !v https://cdn.discordapp.com/attachments/787470274261549056/807847299752394773/ginormous.png

 You should receive a message with `output.svg` and a preview png attached

+### Params:
-### Params: Sets the parameters to use with the algorithm, first item is chunk_size, second item is threshold
+Sets the parameters to use with the algorithm

+### Chunk Size
-Chunk Size is a reverse scale for the image, higher number improve speed while reducing quality (and losing information)
+Chunk size is amount of width and height in the algorithm's smallest image unit.
+An image is broken up into chunks, where a higher number improves speed while reducing quality (and losing information).

+### Threshold
-Threshold is a float between 0 and 441.67 (The square root of 255^2 * 3 (vector math))
+Threshold is a float between 0 and 441.67.
+This is the magnitude of the difference between colours with 3 components (RGB).
+You can use the pythagorean theorem in 3 dimensions to calculate this by:

+    mag3 = sqrt(255^2 * 3)

 - The threshold determines how easily another colour is considered a separate shape
 - A Threshold of 0 means any color that is not EXACTLY the same will be considered separate
 - A threshold of 441.67 means the only color values considered different are rgb(0,0,0) and rgb(255,255,255) (white and black)